-The offline import makes it possible to import variables from file LOGIX_PDFEF.txt.
+Offline import allows variable import from the LOGIX\PDEF.txt file.
 Only real variables are imported, no alias.

-The file LOGIX_PDEF.txt must be in the same folder as the driver EXE file for the import.
+The file LOGIX PDEF.txt must exist and has to be in the same folder as the driver EXE file for the offline import.
 The definitions of all predefined types that are necessary for import from L5K files are contained in this.